apache/beam/learning/prompts/code-explaination/09_io_avro.md

     options = ReadAvroOptions()
 ```
-`ReadAvroOptions` class is used to define a command line argument `--path` that specifies the path to the Avro file.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) for a requred `path` argument.
+The `ReadAvroOptions` class is used to define the command-line argument `--path`, which specifies the path to the Avro file.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) for the required `path` argument.

 ```python
   with beam.Pipeline(options=options) as p: